xensenx/Project_Quagmire/README.md

 What began as a personal curiosity eventually evolved into a multi-year project involving research, archival work, documentation, and analysis.
 The repository serves as a record of that ongoing journey.

-Click [here](https://xensenx.github.io/Project_Quagmire/) or Scan the QR below to read more about Project Quagmire!
+Click [here](https://xensenx.github.io/Project_Quagmire/) or Scan the QR below to read the complete Documentation on Project Quagmire!
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./assets/pdf24-qr-code.svg">
   <source media="(prefers-color-scheme: light)" srcset="./assets/pdf24-qr-code.svg">